 - Not yielding to your right of way.

-- Public buses beeping their horn as the approach a bus stop.
+- Public buses beeping their horn as they approach a bus stop.

-- Motorcycles passing you as you about to make a turn.
+Motorcycles passing you as you are about to make a turn. - Trucks traveling at a walking pace while announcing the latest deal or show somewhere via megaphone.

-- Motorcycles riding through junctions in to the main road without looking.
+- Motorcyclists who ride through junctions into the main road without looking.

 - Motorcycle riders forgetting to turn their indicators off.